jakobharder/burntime/tests/savegames/README.md

     established-ai.sav
 ```

+Large fixtures may instead be stored as `.zip` files containing ordinary
+`.sav` files.
+The test script extracts archives into a temporary directory,
+ignores macOS resource-fork entries, and tests every save they contain.
+This
+requires the standard `unzip` command.

 Keep fixtures small and give each file a name that describes the relevant game
 state.
 The compatibility test recursively loads every `.sav`, runs at least one
 complete turn for all player slots (including human players), and fails if